aballou16/Lpa_plotting/README.md

 *Note: The titles are purely to show labels are possible.
 They are truncated and not meant to be legible for this example.*

 ## SNP forest plot
 These 2 plots can be used to demonstrate SNP effect sizes and confidence intervals as well as heterogeneity in coded allele frequencies by strata.
+Each Row corresponds to a single SNP.

 **Relevant Script:** Forest_plot.R